 Founder, Vilole Images Productions

-During her time at HRAP, Musola’s drive allowed her to take advantage of the opportunities afforded by the program.
+During her time at HRAP, Kaseketi’s drive allowed her to take advantage of the opportunities afforded by the program.
 She states: “There is so much knowledge I acquired from participating in HRAP that has been useful to my work.”
-Musola was further inspired after hearing the kind of work that her fellow advocates were involved in, and still keeps in contact with them to this day.
-In fact, one of the professors whose classes Musola attended while at Columbia University, Melissa Warnke, became her mentor and went on to write an article about her after being moved by her story.
-Apart from meeting colleagues that would be an important part of her network, the program gave Musola extremely memorable experiences.
+Kaseketi was further inspired after hearing the kind of work that her fellow advocates were involved in, and still keeps in contact with them to this day.
+In fact, one of the professors whose classes Kaseketi attended while at Columbia University, Melissa Warnke, became her mentor and went on to write an article about her after being moved by her story.
+Apart from meeting colleagues that would be an important part of her network, the program gave Kaseketi extremely memorable experiences.
 She writes:

 “My greatest memory is being one of the speakers at the Leinter Centre for International Law and Justice at Fordham Law School during the symposium on disability rights.
 The symposium was open to scholars, practitioners and the public, and highlighted the backdrops of rural poverty and educational underdevelopment as barriers to inclusion and to education for persons with disabilities.
 Inclusion in relation to disability, especially women and girls with disabilities, is a critical issue in some developing countries, thus this meant much to me.”